jacobswan1/ViTCAP/README.md

  ```
  to `./output/XXX/snapshot/model_iter_XXX.pt`.
 XXX depends on the batch size, and you will get a prompt <em>no model_iter_XXX.pt checkpoint found</em> if not correct, and just rename it would be fine accordingly.

- To conduct the CIDEr optimization, run the following command.
-Note that CIDEr optimization consumes large memories and I just randomly sample just 200 tokens for training on my V100 with 32GB memories.
-This probably indicates that better CIDEr scores might be reached using a larger memory device or better sampling method.
+ To conduct the CIDEr optimization, modify `scst` to True and tune `scst_num_return` if GPU memory is not sufficient.
+Note that CIDEr optimization consumes very large memories and I just randomly sample just 70% tokens and reduce batch size and `scst_num_return` to 2 for training on my V100 devices.
+This probably indicates that better CIDEr score is very likely to be reached if using a larger memory device (say, A100) or better sampling method or larger scst_num_return number.

  ## Checkpoint